 Can openers, handheld and electric.
 Clean after each use.
 After cleaning, wipe with your bleach solution (or commercial disinfectant).
 Let air dry.

 Cutting boards.
-If practical, keep 2 cutting boards.
-Use 1 for meat and 1 for fruits and vegetables.
+If practical, keep two cutting boards.
+Use one for meat and one for fruits and vegetables.
 Clean after each use.
 The meat cutting board should be sprayed or wiped with your bleach solution and allowed to air dry.
 Rinse the board in clear water before the next use.
-This helps remove remaining bleach taste from the board.
+This helps remove the remaining bleach taste from the board.

 Countertops.
 Clean them well.
 Then spray or wipe with bleach solution.
 Allow to air dry.
 If there is a remaining "frost" from the bleach, it may be wiped off with a clean cloth.

 Dishrags, towels, sponges, and scrubbers.
 These are often highly contaminated.
 You shouldn't use a sponge in the kitchen.
 Use a clean dishcloth daily.
 After use, rinse thoroughly and air dry.
 If you use the dishcloth for wiping the floor or wiping up after pets or any general cleaning, put it in the laundry and get a clean one.
 Scrubbers (metal or plastic) should be washed in the dishwasher each time you run it.
 If you don't have a dishwasher, rinse them well to remove any visible food residue.
 Then soak them in your bleach solution for 10 minutes.